open/close all folders

 - Immortality Seeker: One of the reasons Doud is so eager to replace the Black Pharaoh is because the Aten has offered him immortality as a reward.

-- I Own This Town: According to Kirsten Geary, Doud is the most powerful man in Al-Merayah, owning shops and small businesses throughout the town and the surrounding area; it's at least partly to his financial evidence that Zhara hesitates before providing evidence against him.
+- I Own This Town: According to Kirsten Geary, Doud is the most powerful man in Al-Merayah, owning shops and small businesses throughout the town and the surrounding area; it's at least partly due to his financial influence that Zhara hesitates before providing evidence against him.
 However, Geary also makes it clear that he has virtually no influence outside the town- another reason why he requires aid from Berihun.

 - Must Have Caffeine: Though not overt, he does spends most of his time in a coffeehouse.